mercari/coredns/plugin/clouddns/README.md

   against itself. **ADDRESS** can be an IP, an IP:port or a path to a file structured like resolv.conf.

 * `credentials`: Used to read the credential file and feeding CoreDNS with the proper service account to use to fetch hosted zone data.
+Please do not use this clause if you want the plugin to automatically find your credentials.

 * **FILENAME** GCP JSON service account credentials filename.
-Defaults to the value of `GOOGLE_AUTH_CREDENTIALS` environment variable.
+If

 * `fallthrough`: If zone matches and no record can be generated, pass request to the next plugin.
   If **[ZONES...]** is omitted, then fallthrough happens for all zones for which the plugin